Do You Have The Dangerous Type Of Belly Fat?

-As we gain weight, there are two types of fat that we can gain – subcutaneous and visceral fat.
-Knowing the differences between the two is an important factor in understanding how to shed the pounds.
+Not all fat is created equal!
+Some fat is fairly harmless…it’s the stuff you can’t see that’s the killer.
+Here’s a quick overview.
+There are two types of fat, subcutaneous and visceral.
+Knowing the differences between the two is an important factor in understanding how to shed the pounds!

 Subcutaneous is the soft, fleshy fat just beneath the surface of the skin.
 That’s the fat where you can “pinch an inch,” but it’s also that fat that we can lose most quickly through diet and exercise.